bayesgroup/code_transformers/vm_fn/README.md

 We also suggest adding flag `--anonymize order` to the generated command for the VM task, in order to use our [anonymization of the out-of-vocabulary identifiers](https://arxiv.org/abs/2010.12663).
 This simple technique will increase the test quality by several percent.

-## Reproducing the experiments from the empirical study paper
+## Reproducing experiments from the empirical study paper

 To train models, you can use `run_all.py` script.
-This script generates training commands for all experiments in the paper and stores hyperparameters for different model-dataset pairs.
+This script generates training commands for all experiments in the [paper](https://arxiv.org/abs/2010.07987) and stores hyperparameters for different model-dataset pairs.

 Usage: